 You buy a beautiful rug for your home.
 It matches your decor perfectly and exactly fills up that awkward bare space on the floor.
 However, you have it for only a few months and notice it’s already starting to look dingy.
-You realize that it’s in an area where a lot of people walk every day so it gather a lot of dirt and wear.
+You realize that it’s in an area where a lot of people walk every day so it gathers a lot of dirt and wear.
 What do you do?
 Do you just resign to having to buy a new rug every few months?
 No!
 You just follow our guidelines to keeping your rugs looking great!

 Choose the Right Rug